 What we like: Top-notch durability and protection; great freeriding style.

-What we don’t: Burly build is overkill for mild conditions and high-output use.
+What we don’t: Heavy; overkill for mild conditions and high-output use.

 Among the many—and growing—bib options on the market, the Flylow Gear Baker is a true standout.
 The Baker has a long track record of waterproof performance from its 3-layer Intuitive build and DWR coating, is super tough with tightly woven 150-denier face fabric and 1,000-denier Cordura reinforcements at the knees and cuffs, and has a plethora of pockets secured by water-resistant zippers.
-And although the Baker’s burly build and roomy, freeride style isn’t ideal in the backcountry, you do get massive side vents (one of which extends to the top of the bib for bathroom breaks) and zippered openings along the inner thigh, which allow you to dump heat on spring days or during the odd boot pack to sidecountry terrain.
+And although the Baker’s burly build and roomy, freeride style aren't ideal for the backcountry, you do get massive side vents (one of which extends to the top of the bib for bathroom breaks) and zippered openings along the inner thigh, which allow you to dump heat on spring days or during the odd bootpack to access sidecountry terrain.

 There’s a lot of highly protective 3-layer bibs in the game, but few can match the hardwearing construction and laid-back style of the Flylow Baker, making it our favorite design for resort-goers.
-On the other hand, the Baker will be too much bib for most backcountry skiers: At over 2 pounds, you’ll feel its heft on the skin track (for reference, the Helly Hansen Odin Mtn weighs 1 lb.
-2.1 oz.), and the thick hardshell fabric isn’t great for breathability (the softshell patch at the lower back helps a bit).
+On the other hand, the Baker will be too much bib for most backcountry skiers: At over 2 pounds, you’ll feel its heft on the skin track (for reference, many touring-friendly designs check in closer to 1 lb.), and the thick hardshell fabric isn’t great for breathability (the softshell patch at the lower back helps a bit).
 Additionally, the Flylow’s baggy fit and lack of stretch can inhibit range of motion for skinning uphill.
 But the Baker is a perfect match for its namesake hill: It’s built to handle anything from wet, unruly conditions to bottomless powder days.
-And a final note: Flylow now offers the Baker Perm Bibs ($520), which are a better pick for touring with the more breathable Intuitive Perm HD Fabric.
+Note: While there's no identical women's model, the Foxy Bib shares many similarities but features a stretchier face fabric and simplified storage layout.

 See the Flylow Gear Baker Bib